PDF version of Glossary (PDF)

 Traditional fee-for-service plan.
 This type of plan finances, but does not deliver, health care services; the plan allows participants the choice of any provider, without affecting reimbursement.
 Employers pay premiums to a private insurance carrier to provide a specific package of health benefits.
 Some employers may choose to self-fund a fee-for-service plan, in which case the employer, as opposed to an insurance company, assumes responsibility for payment of all eligible benefits.

 Preferred provider organization (PPO).
 This type of plan provides coverage through a network of participating health care providers.
 Enrollees may receive services outside the network, but at higher costs.
-The additional costs may be in the form of higher deductibles, higher coinsurance rates, or both, or nondiscounted charges from providers.
+The additional costs may be in the form of higher deductibles, higher coinsurance rates, or both, or in the form of nondiscounted charges from providers.

 Traditional HMOs.
 This type of HMO provides no benefits for services obtained outside the network.